zrepl/zrepl/README.md

 ## Developer Documentation

+zrepl is written in [Go](https://golang.org) and uses [`dep`](https://github.com/golang/dep) to manage dependencies.
+The documentation is written in [ReStructured Text](http://docutils.sourceforge.net/rst.html) using the [Sphinx](https://www.sphinx-doc.org) framework.

-First, use `./lazy.sh devsetup` to install build dependencies and read `docs/installation.rst -> Compiling from Source`.
+To get started, run `./lazy.sh devsetup` to easily install build dependencies and read `docs/installation.rst -> Compiling from Source`.

 ### Overall Architecture